 - Let your child wander a little (of course within your eyesight) and talk to strangers.
 There’s no harm and this way your child becomes social and interactive.

 - Take a change of clothes for extreme situations.
 As soon as you return home, wash the stained area off your child’s clothing.
 Most of the food stains go away easily with immediate wash.
 For turmeric stains, pour a few drops of lemon juice on them and keep overnight.
 For oil stains, dust a little talcum powder and let it rest for a while.
-In worse scenario, you will have to give it for laundry.
+In a worse scenario, you will have to give it for laundry.
 Well, that’s the price for eating out sometimes.

 - Always carry water from home for your child or order a packaged water bottle.
 Also, carry some wet wipes to clear the mess your child might have made.
 Keep in mind to tip the waiter extra.